lucasreljic/RobotProject1A/README.md

-Robot pickup and return red/green/blue boxes
+Robot grabs and returns red/green/blue boxes from a 1m X 1m area to a designated location.

 Libraries for Sensor Multiplexer from: https://github.com/botbench/robotcdriversuite/tree/master/include